Menu

 Reading is a great way to explore our mazing world, and young learners have plenty of opportunities to do it through books.
 Millions of stories, fairy tales, novels, audiobooks will engage a child, boost the interest in developing reading skills and broaden their vocabulary.

-We gave created a list with four points aimed to help you find the right books for your child.
+We gave created a list with four points aimed to help you find the right books for your child:

 1. Short stories with colouring books

-Such books are a great choice for beginners.
-There are simple sentences containing about 3-5 words at the beginning and reaching 10 by the end.
 The focus of attention is on phonetics, so these stories center on working on a certain sound.
 For example, in the stories Jennifer Cooper-Trent (The Cat on the Mat, The Pet in a Jet, etc.) a child gets to know the main character through drawing, and only after that through simple sentences:

 "The cat.
 The fat rat.
 The fat rat sat on a mat.
 The fat cat sat on a mat."

-2. Books for practising elementary reading skills.
+2. Books for practising elementary reading skills

 The Phonic Readers collection from Useborn is an excellent choice for this purpose.
 You come across main characters of these books in different stories, and a child gets to know them through simple stories which include practising reading of several sounds / letter combinations at once.
-For instance, while reading the story Shark in the park, we immediately pay attention to the letter combination ‘sh’.

 There are a lot of examples within one story.